 "That land is more high (by 100 feet), dry, and level than the land of the river behind which they had thus far seen (which drained south into the Ohio River).
 In the open field were many walnut trees with soft nuts shaped like acorns (pecans); and in the houses were found many which the Indians had stored away...
 For two days the governor marched through the land of Casqui (the White River basin, which drains west into the Wabash River) before arriving at the town where the chief was, and most of the way continually through land of open field, very well peopled with large towns, two or three (i.e. today's Hazleton and Decker) of which were to be seen from one town."

-Rangel says, "Friday, the day of St. John (June 24th, 1541, using the darkness of New Moon to secure what would prove to be a large native complex), they went to the town of the lord of Casqui (Vincennes), and he gave food and clothes to this army, and on Saturday they entered in his town; and he had very good huts (probably as good as the ones used by Lewis and Clark, who followed Indian trails to that place three centuries later), and on the biggest hut, over the door, were many heads of very fierce bulls (buffalo)..."
+Rangel says, "Friday, the day of St. John (June 24th, 1541, using the darkness of New Moon to secure that large native complex), they went to the town of the lord of Casqui (Vincennes), and he gave food and clothes to this army, and on Saturday they entered in his town; and he had very good huts (probably as good as the ones used by Lewis and Clark three centuries later), and on the biggest hut, over the door, were many heads of very fierce bulls (buffalo)..."

 Biedma says, the chief "...came in the afternoon with all his people.
 We went in procession up to the town, and they came after us.
-Having arrived at the town... we found that the chiefs there were accustomed to have, next to the houses where they lived, some very high mounds (a Vincennes mound, above, view from mound's top at right), made by hand, and that others have their houses on the mounds themselves.
+Having arrived at the town... we found that the chiefs there were accustomed to have, next to the houses where they lived, some very high mounds (one such Vincennes mound pictured above, and view from the mound's top at right), made by hand, and that others have their houses on the mounds themselves.
 On the summit of that mound we drove in the cross, and we went with much devotion, kneeling to kiss the foot of the cross.
 The Indians did as they saw us do, neither more nor less..."